dancras/Doubles/README.markdown

 #### Shared Call Order

 Occasionally you need to compare the call order between instances.
-The Doubles::shareCounter() method distributes a shared call counter.
+The Doubles\Spy\CallCounter::shareNew() method distributes a shared call counter.
 Assume all objects in this example have been created as test doubles:

+    use Doubles\Spy\CallCounter;

-    Doubles::shareCounter($pizza, $waiter, $customer);
+    CallCounter::shareNew($pizza, $waiter, $customer);

 The following actions are incorrectly performed on our objects.
 Our impatient customer seems to be helping him or herself: